 Courts are inclined to encourage parties to attempt settlement of disputes if it appears that the matter is such that it could be resolved through mediation or any other form of ADR.
 However, the consent of parties is paramount and they cannot be compelled to adopt alternative methods for the resolution of their disputes.

-Various Institutions have been set up across India to facilitate access to ADR such as, among others, the Indian Council of Arbitration, the Mumbai International Arbitration Centre, the Delhi Arbitration Centre, the Arbitration Centre-Karnataka and the Nani Palkhivala Arbitration Centre.
 The institutions have their own set of rules that parties need to abide by in the ADR process.
-Recognising the need to increase awareness as well as to amplify the role of ADR institutions, the government has introduced the recent 2019 amendments to the Arbitration Act that empower arbitral institutions to appoint arbitrators.
+Recognising the need to increase awareness, as well as to amplify the role of ADR institutions, the 2019 amendments to the Arbitration Act were brought about, which empower arbitral institutions to appoint arbitrators.

 Under Section 34 of the Arbitration Act, a party can challenge an arbitral award on the following grounds:

-An award shall be construed to be in conflict with the public policy of India if:
+An award shall be construed to be in conflict with the public policy of lndia if:

 An application for setting aside an award shall be made within three months of the receipt of the arbitral award unless sufficient cause is shown by the applicant for an extension of this period by a further period of 30 days.